* Sales and trading revenue more than doubles

-The shares are up 60 percent this year after falling 58 percent in 2011.
-The bank passed the Federal Reserve’s latest stress test in March, shifting investor concerns from its capital needs to its ability to increase earnings in a time of low interest rates and increased regulation.
+Bank of America, based in Charlotte, North Carolina, was among the hardest hit of the major U.S. banks, but has been on the mend.
+It passed the Federal Reserve’s latest stress test in March, shifting investor concerns from its capital needs to its ability to increase earnings in a time of low interest rates and increased regulation.

 Bank of America’s first-quarter net income was $653 million, or 3 cents a share, down from $2.05 billion, or 17 cents per share, a year earlier.

 The bank reported charges of $4.8 billion related to changes in the value of its debt, partially offset by gains of $2.8 billion from equity investments and debt-related transactions.

 Excluding debt valuation adjustments, earnings were 31 cents a share.

 Analysts’ average estimate was 12 cents per share, according to Thomson Reuters I/B/E/S. The bank said analysts typically do not include debt valuation adjustments in their estimates.

 Total revenue, which included the accounting adjustments, declined to $22.3 billion from $26.9 billion.
 The bank took a loan-loss provision of $2.4 billion, compared with $3.8 billion a year ago.